45North75/whistle/README.md

 ### Why TypeScript

 TypeScript may appear to be an odd, or even bad, choice for implementing a programming language.
-Why implemented a language in a language that's implemented in arguably the most obnixous language on the market?
+Why implement a language in a language that's implemented in language that's arguably the most obnixous language on the market?

 The objective here is not to create a blazingly fast new programming language to replace an existing one.
 The objective isn't even to write a _good_ programming language.
 The objective here is to make sure I never have to fight with Clojure's web scraping utilities again.
 Yes, _I wrote an entire language rather than reconfigure my IDE to manage this for me_.
 It made sense at the time.